Sheena (singer)

 Sheena Mae Manuel Catacutan (born May 9, 2004), known mononymously as Sheena, is a Filipino singer and dancer under Star Music.
 She is the youngest member, main dancer, and one of the sub vocalists of the Filipino girl group Bini.
-She was a housemate on Pinoy Big Brother: Otso (2018) with Gwen Apuli.
+She was a contestant on Pinoy Big Brother: Otso (2018) with fellow Bini member, Gwen Apuli.
 In 2025, she portrayed herself in an episode of the anthology series Maalaala Mo Kaya, which depicted her life story.
 She was also nominated as Viral TikTok of the Year category at VP Choice Awards 2025.

 Early life and education

 Sheena Mae Catacutan was born on May 9, 2004.
 She grew up with her single mother, Angelyn, her grandparents and her brother.
 Angelyn died in 2020 while Sheena was a trainee.
 Her grandparents and brother live in Santiago, Isabela, where she was born and raised.
 She is an Ibanag.

 Sheena began dancing the age of seven and joined dance workshops in kindergarten.
 She participated in dance competitions in elementary school and participated in competitions in pop dance, cheer dance and street dance.
 In high school, she joined a dance group that also competed in dance competitions, especially hip hop.
-She is studying in high school at the Japan-Philippines Institute of Technology.
+She graduated from high school at the Japan-Philippines Institute of Technology in 2026.